 Working on websites can be daunting and even lonely at times.
 We are here as a community to help each other with ideas, solutions, and feedback.
-Whether you are just maintaining content or coding up a site, the Web Developer Network is a resource for you.
+Whether you are maintaining content or coding up a site, the Web Developer Network is here for you.

 You can contribute!